-More durable and water-resistant than hardwood, faux wood offers unlimited designs, is free of termite risks and demand little maintenance.
+More durable and water-resistant than hardwood, faux wood offers unlimited designs, is free of termite risks, and demands little maintenance.
 Although the tiles look like they’re made of wood, they’re actually made of ceramic material.

 Faux wood tiles are rapidly substituting hardwood for a number of reasons.
 While hardwood flooring can easily get scratched from foot traffic and furniture movements, faux wood offers outstanding resistance to scratches.

 People often struggle to find the right flooring material for use in moisture-prone areas such as bathrooms and kitchens.
 Unlike hardwood and many other flooring options, faux wood tiles do not absorb water.
 Hence, they function incredibly in wet application areas.

 Even though it’s easy to clean hardwood floors, they demand regular refinishing, re-staining, and resealing.
-One the other hand, because faux wood tiles are actually made of ceramic material, only minor maintenance using basic tile cleaners is required.
+On the other hand, because faux wood tiles are actually made of ceramic material, only minor maintenance using basic tile cleaners is required.

 Moreover, in contrast with hardwood, faux wood is not susceptible to a termite attack.
 Hardwood floors infested with termites cannot be fixed.
-The only solution is to replace the entire floor with a new one which can empty your wallet in no time.
+The only solution is to replace the entire floor with a new one that can empty your wallet in no time.

 For instance, because of high demand, the perfect piece of reclaimed wood is extremely expensive and not easy to find in the market.
 Faux wood can offer the texture of reclaimed wood cheaply and without much effort.

 A single square foot of faux wood tile is much cheaper than what you’ll pay for hardwood.
 In addition, lesser maintenance costs for faux wood tiles lower the associated costs even further.

 The rock is produced when sandstone rich in quartz is treated at high temperatures and pressures.
-Its high durability, attractiveness and high slip resistance makes it a popular option for flooring tile applications at homes, particularly in the kitchen.
+Its high durability, attractiveness, and high slip resistance make it a popular option for flooring tile applications in homes, particularly in the kitchen.